Nomkid/littlebiglogic/wiki/memory/tag-memory/README.md

 ![image](tag-memory-1.jpg)

 This central microchip with the four tag sensor/tag pairs forms a block of tag memory, in this case holding four analog values.
+The writer is the yellow square, the reader is the green square.
+Multiple tag memory blocks (blue) can be placed side-by-side as shown.
+Followers or something else can be added to the writer and reader to allow them to move between blocks.

 TODO